top of page

 ENGINEER

-Structural Engineer and Engineering Manager, Tauranga with more than 11 years’ experience.
-I have designed a wide range of structures from commercial, retail and industrial to high-end residential homes, multi-unit residential buildings, educational and community facilities and infrastructure projects.
-I have also been heavily involved in seismic assessment and upgrade work and construction monitoring.
+Senior Structural Engineer & Tauranga Engineering Manager I have been working as a Structural Engineer in New Zealand since 2011.
+I bring extensive experience across a wide range of structures, including commercial and industrial buildings, high-end residential homes, multi-unit residential developments, educational and community facilities, and infrastructure projects.
+I’ve also been heavily involved in seismic assessment and upgrade work, as well as construction monitoring.

-I am passionate about delivering great buildings that are architecturally interesting, unique, challenging or that bring the local community together.
-It’s fulfilling to see finished buildings that I’ve been able to help create, knowing they will leave a positive legacy.
+I’m passionate about delivering buildings that are architecturally interesting, unique, and community focused.
+It’s deeply fulfilling to see completed projects that I’ve helped bring to life, knowing they will leave a lasting legacy.

 Project highlights include:

-Designing a new Pacific Island Fale style community centre building to be constructed as part of the new Pan Pacific Hub in central Hamilton.
+• Pacific Island Fale Community Centre Building - To be constructed as part of the new Pan Pacific Hub in central Hamilton.
 The Fale is an important Level 3 building with a floor area of approximately 570m2 and is over 14m high at the centre of the roof.
 The structural system is almost entirely timber.

 Education/Qualifications: